Tubbz-alt/KangarooHybrid/README.md

 But it is rather simple to get started and help out and earn some Bitcoin.

-Step 1: Download .exe program, the solver-all.py file, and the batch (.bat) files.
+Step 1: Go to the "Releases" secion and download the .exe program, the solver-all.py file, and the batch (.bat) files.

 Step 2: Add all of those files into one folder on your PC.